-Letters will include one or more of the following characteristic features:
+Letters will include both of the following characteristic features:

 - Important discoveries and research highlights in atmospheric chemistry and physics.

 - Solutions to or progress with long-standing and important questions in atmospheric research.

 In addition, the reported research findings should be of high interest to the broad geoscience community or to the broader public and media.

 A manuscript submitted for consideration as an ACP Letter will initially be handled as a research article.
 After the completion of peer review, a decision will be made whether the manuscript can be accepted for final publication in ACP as a research article or as an ACP Letter.
 Papers accepted for final publication as ACP Letters will also become "highlight articles", which are promoted on the websites of ACP and EGU.
 ACP Letters are also eligible for inclusion in EGU Letters.

 During the submission process, please make sure to specify the request for consideration as an ACP Letter in your "Cover letter (information for the Co-Editor)" and use the "Potential ACP Letter/highlight article" textbox to justify why your manuscript qualifies for the manuscript type ACP Letters in the corresponding textbox.